Routing-based technique for defect mitigation in quantum error correction: Acknowledgement

-This work was conducted while R.Z. was a visiting student at Tsinghua University.
-The work is supported by National Key Research and Development Program of China (Grant No. 2023YFA1009403), National Natural Science Foundation of China (Grant No. 12347104), Beijing Natural Science Foundation (Grant No. Z220002).
+The work is supported by National Key Research and Development Program of China (Grant No. 2023YFA1009403), National Natural Science Foundation of China (Grant No. 12347104), Beijing Natural Science Foundation (Grant No. Z220002) and Zhongguancun Laboratory.